Mission, Vision and History

 MNA Case Study

-The National Council of Nonprofits documented the early development of MNA through a case study created from in-depth interviews with Mike Schechtman, Executive Director of BSI, and Brian Magee, the first and current Executive Director of the Montana Nonprofit Association.
+The National Council of Nonprofits documented the early development of MNA through a case study created from in-depth interviews with Mike Schechtman, Executive Director of BSI, and Brian Magee, the first Executive Director of the Montana Nonprofit Association.